 What is phpMyAdmin?

 phpMyAdmin is a web application that can be used to manage local MySQL databases.
-It’s commonly found in environments of all sizes and occasionally we also find it exposed directly to the internet.
-It’s often used as part of open source projects and as a result some administrators don’t even realize that it’s been installed in their environment.
+It’s commonly found in environments of all sizes and occasionally accessible directly from the internet.
+It’s often used as part of open source projects and as a result some administrators don’t realize that it’s been installed in their environment.
 Developers also use it to temporarily spin up/down basic test environments, and we commonly see those turn into permanently unmanaged installations on corporate networks.
-Since we see phpMyAdmin so often, I think it’s worth having a basic understanding of how to use it to get a foothold on a system.
+Since we see phpMyAdmin so often, we thought it would be worth sharing a basic overview of how to use it to get a foothold on a system.

-To get started, let’s about about findings phpMyAdmin instances.
+To get started, let’s talk about findings phpMyAdmin instances.

 phpMyAdmin is a web application that’s usually hosted by Apache, but it can be hosted by other web servers.
 Sometimes it’s installed in the web root directory, but more commonly we see it installed off of the /phpMyAdmin path.
 For example, http://server/phpMyAdmin.

 With this knowledge let’s start searching for web serves that might be hosting phpMyAdmin instances using our favorite port scanner Nmap: